plus3it/spel/README.md

     packer validate spel/minimal-linux.pkr.hcl
     ```

+    Validation _may_ fail on some newer versions of Packer.
+The Packer HCL file
+    shipped with this project is known to work with Packer versions up through
+    1.8.7.

 3. Begin the build.
 This requires at least two variables,
     `spel_identifier` and `spel_version`.
 See the section [Packer Variables](#minimal-linux-packer-variables)
     for more details.